Man charged with attempted murder after allegedly firing homemade firearm at Regina warm-up station | CBC News

 A Saskatoon man is charged with attempted murder and firearms offences after what police are calling an incident at a Regina warm-up shelter.

 Regina police say several officers were called at about 8:28 a.m.
-CST on Friday to a shelter in the 3500 block of Fifth Avenue for a firearms offence.
+CST on Friday to the Awasiw: A Place of Hope warm-up station at 3510 Fifth Avenue for a firearms offence.

-The Awasiw: A Place of Hope shelter is located at 3510 Fifth Avenue.